-- 1. If the trusses are stored horizontally, as shown in Fig. x.x, the blocking should be at 2.0m to 2.5m centres or as required at joints, to prevent bending of the trusses.
+- 1. If the trusses are stored on their side, the blocking should be at 2.0m to 2.5m centres or as required at joints, to prevent bending of the trusses.
 Avoid using copper, chemically treated timber or EPDM based materials as blocking. - 2.
-If the trusses are stored vertically as shown in Fig. x.x, they should be supported at the designed support locations or bottom chord panel points, and in a manner that will be prevented from tipping or toppling. - 3.
+If the trusses are stored vertically as shown in image above, they should be supported at the designed support locations or bottom chord panel points, and in a manner that will be prevented from tipping or toppling. - 3.
 The truss chords should be sloped such that water drains off.